 Acne is a skin infection caused by the bacteria Cutibacterium acnes.
 It can also occur when dead skin cells or oil block the hair follicles on the skin.
 It will start as mild rashes and extend to lesions, whiteheads, blackheads, or pimples.

 Acne is fairly common among teenagers, given their hormonal changes.
-Generally, it goes away after running its course but treating with safe and healthy home remedies or supplements can accelerate the healing process.
+Generally, it goes away after running its course but treating it with safe and healthy home remedies for inflammation can accelerate the healing process.

 Its anthocyanin and flavonoid-rich composition will grant you many benefits, including but not limited to: